cavaunpeu/countryrecommender/README.md

 > browse
 ```

 If `browse` doesn't launch your browser, manually open [http://localhost:8080/](http://localhost:8080/) in your browser.
+In addition, be sure to replace the environment variables in ```config.example.sh``` to match your own, then run the file before starting the application.